-We have been friends for over 11 years since we met during our first year at University.
-In Autumn 2020, we decided that we would start our taxation and accountancy firm.
-So far, it has been a good experience working together, but we have put some rules in place to ensure the business's smooth running and to help maintain our friendship.
+1 year down the line, we reflect on what has been a good experience of working together (so far).
+However, we have put some rules in place to ensure the business's smooth running and to help maintain our friendship.

-You need to trust anyone you go into business with, which therefore also applies when going into business with a friend.
-Of course, you need to trust that your partner is not going run away with the money in the bank account, but you also need to trust they will act in the business's best interest.
+If you don’t trust anyone you go into business with, then problems will always follow.
+The same applies especially when going into business with a friend.
+Even though you might know them on a personal level, there are aspects of business that require a different level of trust - professional responsibilities, finances, keeping to contracts.
+You need to trust that your partner is not going to run away with the money in the bank account.
+You also need to trust them to act in the business's best interest.

-We have also decided that if we need to chat about something that is not urgent, we will send the message 'Do you have 5 minutes?'.
-This is so that we do not distract the other person in case they are concentrating or preparing for a meeting.
-If something is urgent, we phone straight away.
+We have also decided that if we need to chat about something that is not urgent, we will send a Slack/Teams message: “do you have 5 minutes?”, instead of just calling or shouting for each other (in the office).
+We respect each other’s space and work ethic, and this stops us from distracting the other person when they might be concentrating or preparing for a meeting.
+If it’s urgent, we call straight away.